 The next strategic planning exercise took place in January 2018.
 It was time to negotiate with the Town about a display area and then to start the induction process.
 Between the generosity of the Town of Cobourg, Frank Bouwmans Cabinetry, who donated 25 ft of cabinets, and sponsors for the cabinets, an unveiling of displays was held at the Cobourg Community Centre in March 2019.
 In September 2018 the induction process was started with a call for nominations.
 In March 2019 the names of 8 athletes and builders were announced.
 The first 8 were inducted into the Cobourg and District Sports Hall of Fame at a June 2019 dinner.

 In early 2020 Frank Bouwmans Cabinetry offered to supply a 2nd set of 25 ft cabinets.
-At the unveiling of the new cabinets in March 2020 the second group of 8 inductees to the Cobourg and District Sports Hall of Fame were announced with induction to follow.
+At the unveiling of the new cabinets in early March 2020 the second group of 8 nominees to the Cobourg and District Sports Hall of Fame were announced with induction to follow.